jmwingenroth/WQ_LSTM/data query/documentation.md

+# data_query.r

+This folder should contain a script titled `data_query.r`, which selects sites, queries and downloads data, tidies and joins, and fills gaps.
+Other files in this folder may include quantitative analyses of the outputs of `data_query.r`.

 ## Data Sources

 Data were retrieved from the USGS National Water Information System (NWIS) dataset using the `dataRetrieval` package and from the NOAA Global Historical Climate Network Daily (GHCND) dataset using the `rnoaa` package (both are R packages).